 Innovative consulting to support businesses sharpen their effectiveness and improve their success

-In today's business world, irrespective of what industry you are in, the pressure to deliver success can be overwhelming (and costly).
+In today's business world, the pressure to deliver success can be overwhelming (and costly).

 Often the response is to come up with a new, untested strategy but this does not come without risk.
 The risk of delivering the wrong thing, the risk of it not being accepted or being subsumed by competing demands, the risk of delays or overspend to delivering it; to name but a few.

-At Shiageto Consulting we help businesses reduce those risks by making sure they are following the right strategy, with the right effectiveness and the right focus; we call this "sharpening their Intelligence Quotient (IQ), Emotional Quotient (EQ) & Focus Quotient (FQ)".
+At Shiageto Consulting we help your business reduce those risks by making sure you follow the right strategy, with the right effectiveness and the right focus; we call this "sharpening your Intelligence Quotient (IQ), Emotional Quotient (EQ) & Focus Quotient (FQ)".

 IQ - We sharpen strategies to make sure you are following the right path; we help ensure that your strategy is clear, measurable, underpinned by fact and stress-tested

 EQ - We sharpen business, team and individual effectiveness to better deliver your strategy; we help ensure that your business is working well together, that your culture supports your strategy and that your teams better engage and influence others to deliver it